ibexa/documentation-developer/docs/guide/permissions.md

 - `user/login`
 - `content/read`

-To let the User navigate through StudioUI, you also need to add:

 - `content/versionread`
 - `section/view`
 - `content/reverserelatedlist`

-These Policies will be necessary for all other cases below that require access to the Back Office.
+These Policies will be necessary for all other cases below that require access to the PlatformUI.

-##### Create and publish content
+###### Create and publish content

-To create and publish content, the User must additionally have the following Policies:
+To create and publish content, the user must additionally have the following Policies:

 - `content/create`
 - `content/edit`
 - `content/publish`
-- `content/versionread`

-This also lets the User copy and move content, as well as add new Locations to a Content item (but not remove them!).
+This also lets the user copy and move content, as well as add new Locations to a Content item (but not remove them!).

 ##### Create content without publishing